alessiocol/tiny-godaddy-ddns/README.md

 ## Obtaining GoDaddy developer credentials
 Steps:
 - Go to https://developer.godaddy.com/getstarted and create a developer account.
-- Get valid **production** credentials (a KEY and a SECRET) to access the API.
-Do not select testing, otherwise changes are not exposed.
+- Get valid **production** credentials (a KEY and a SECRET) to access the API from https://developer.godaddy.com/keys.
+Do not select testing (ote), otherwise changes are not exposed.
 - Use the credentials as described above.